splunk/observability-workshop/docs/smartagent/k3s.md

     ```

 !!! info "Deleting installation"
-    If you make an error installing the Smart Agent you can start over by deleting the erroneous install using:
+    If you make an error installing the Smart Agent you can start over by deleting the installation using:

     `helm delete signalfx-agent`

-    For the OpenTelemetry Collector you can delete in the install using:
+    For the OpenTelemetry Collector you can delete the installation using:

     `helm delete splunk-otel-collector`
 ---